MelissaCade/sql-employee-tracker/README.md

 ## Installation

-Navigate to the product directory and use "npm i" in your terminal to install all necessary node packages.
+Navigate to the project directory and use "npm i" in your terminal to install all necessary node packages.

 To create your database, type "psql -U postgres" in your terminal, then type "\i db/schema.sql", then "\q" to exit the postgres shell.